-As part of the investigation of VCI's Lifeline and Link-Up practices, staff reviewed each monthly Form 497 submitted to the USAC by VCI for Florida.
-Staff also obtained (by subpoena) information from VCI's underlying carrier (AT&T) in order to compare the number of resale and leased network element Lifeline access lines provided to VCI by AT&T, and the number of Lifeline, Link-Up, and TLS access lines claimed on VCI's Form 497s submitted to the USAC.
-Staff's examination showed that VCI improperly completed the Form 497s by claiming multiple thousands of access lines which were actually resale Lifeline customers for which it had already received reimbursement through AT&T's resale Lifeline program.
+As part of the investigation of VCI's Lifeline and Link-Up practices, we reviewed each monthly Form 497 submitted to the USAC by VCI for Florida.
+We also obtained (by subpoena) information from VCI's underlying carrier (AT&T) in order to compare the number of resale and leased network element Lifeline access lines provided to VCI by AT&T, and the number of Lifeline, Link-Up, and TLS access lines claimed on VCI's Form 497s submitted to the USAC.
+Our examination showed that VCI improperly completed the Form 497s by claiming multiple thousands of access lines which were actually resale Lifeline customers for which it had already received reimbursement through AT&T's resale Lifeline program.

 The disparity between actual AT&T access lines used by VCI and the amount of access lines claimed on the Form 497s has increased dramatically in recent months.
-Based on access line information obtained by subpoena from AT&T, VCI has been reporting not only resale
+Based on access line information obtained by subpoena from AT&T, VCI has been reporting not only resale Lifeline access lines for which it already receives a credit for from AT&T, but also non-existent access lines in the thousands for which it received reimbursement from the USAC.